Tuurlijk/TYPO3.Homestead/README.md

 The CNAME *.local.typo3.org resolves to the IP 192.168.144.120.
 This means you will have magic auto-resolving hostnames.
 So if you change the IP, you will need to take care of your hostname resolving yourself, either by hardcoding all the hostnames you wish to use or by some other means.

+To reduce the box size, all git sources are now 'shallow' clones.
+You will find only a single branch and a history of the last 100 commits.
+You can fetch the full history by doing a `git fetch --unshallow`.

 SSH Access
 ----------